fire/deep-motion-editing/docs/decisions/20210213-convert-bvh-to-gltf2-for-import-and-export.md

 ## Decision Outcome

 GLTF2 is the only choice because FBX and BVH are not standardized formats.
-Not BVH or BVH because it does not standardize on up, front or scale.
+Not BVH or FBX because they do not standardize on up, front or scale.

 ### Positive Consequences <!-- optional -->